 One of the activities my children ask to do over and over again is our jumping frogs, which are a great way to learn about static electricity.
 Inspired by Inspiration Laboratories moving ghost, we made jumping ghosts instead of frogs.
 To make it more of an investigation rather than a demonstration, we tried to make tissue paper and normal paper jump.

 Paper cut into ghost shapes.
 We used tissue paper and normal paper.

 How to make jumping ghosts

-Cut up your different types of paper into ghost shapes ( or anything else you want to make jump )
+Cut up the different types of paper into ghost shapes ( or anything else you want to make jump ).

-Blow up your balloon, and rub it on a jumper or your hair.
-Hold the balloon above one type of paper ghosts and watch them jump up.
+Blow up a balloon and rub it on a jumper or your hair.
+Hold the balloon above one type of paper ghost and watch it jump up.

 Can you design a simple table to show your results?

 More science ideas

 Try different types of paper, such as tissue paper and cardboard.